xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> Three papers are accepted by CVPR 2018: PreRNN for visual sequence learning, PWC-Net for optical flow estimation, and MoCoGAN for video generation.

 > Our dynamic facial analysis work, part of NVIDIA AI Co-Pilot, featured in [NVIDIA Blog](https://devblogs.nvidia.com/parallelforall/ai-co-pilot-rnn-dynamic-facial-analysis/).

 > One paper on face alignment and head pose estimation is accepted by CVPR 2017.